kanikaselva/criminaljustice/README.md

-Judgment by Algorithm: Exploring AI Fairness in Criminal Justice

 # Judgment by Algorithm: Exploring AI Fairness in Criminal Justice

 ##### *An evaluation of the use of AI in criminal justice, focusing on fairness and bias in algorithmic vs. human decisions across three counties with distinct demographic profiles*